 7.2 Sales Plan

 Other than marketing your blog and products through social media, how do you plan to sell your blog’s services and other items?
 Will you open an Etsy shop?
-I did and I love it so far.
+Will you sell on Amazon.com?
 Will you teach workshops and classes at a local center or on your own?
 Will you sell your wares at markets and fairs?

 Also, whether marketing online, offline, or a combination of both, write out a sales plan for each additional item (or categories of items) you decide to sell through your blog.

 Accomplishing goals is fun.
 Reaching milestones, no matter how “small,” can be the push we need to keep going during an unpleasant moment or it can be a sweet affirmation that we’re doing what we’re “supposed to be doing” with our lives.

 Record several milestones you want to reach in growth and sales.
 Examples: Reaching 100 visitors per month, then reaching 10 per day, then 1,000 per month and so on.
 Or, selling your first eBook, then selling 5 eBooks per month, and then 100 per year, to infinity.
 Other examples might be reaching a certain level of monthly income, or earning enough to buy a new computer.
 You get the point.

 Just as lawyers have Continuing Legal Education (CLE) they must obtain, I like to promote CBE—Continuing Blogger Education.
 Set some goals for continually learning how to become a better blogger as well as how to grow in your niche/abilities.

 This may come in the form of finding five blogging tips blogs to follow, finding five or more blogs and resource sites in your field to learn from, taking some Skillshare classes or other seminars and trainings, or going to school to learn more about a particular topic.

 9.0 Blog Financials

 9.1 Startup Budget